Multiple Myeloma Research Foundation (MMRF) CoMMpass Study

 The Multiple Myeloma Research Foundation’s CoMMpass Study is a multicenter, multinational, large-scale, longitudinal study in newly-diagnosed multiple myeloma (MM) with more than 1,000 patients enrolled.

 VAI’s Pathology and Biorepository Core serves as the biorepository for this study, and provides support through biospecimen collection kit production, distribution and tracking, biospecimen receipt, handling and storage, processing blood and bone marrow to analytes (such as DNA and RNA), and the distribution of analytes for genomic characterization.
-Data from the CoMMpass Study is made available to researchers via the MMRF’s Researcher Gateway, an online, open-access portal designed to make key genomic and clinical data available for additional study.
+For access to data or samples, please send an email with your inquiry to [email protected].

 Project-associated publications